-When an employee’s shift is less than 24 hours, periods when s/he is permitted to sleep are compensable work time, as long as s/he is on duty and must work when required.
+When an employee’s shift is less than 24 hours, periods when [they are][Deleted: ] permitted to sleep are compensable work time, as long as [they are][Deleted: ] on duty and must work when required.
 Only actual sleep time may be excluded, up to a maximum of 8 hours per workday.
 When work-related interruptions prevent 5 hours of sleep, the employee shall be compensated for the entire workday.